 Kami longed for an organized space to come together with other women while at college, too.
 “I do feel like I need a safe space, and to have people who also want to have fun,” she says.
 “I think it’s superficial, but it’s cute, being in the same group of people and talking about the same things.
 But I also make it clear to people that I didn’t lose my Black identity when I joined a predominantly white sorority.”

-Kami’s case is an example of an individual sorority that was able to make her feel welcome as a Black woman, but simply having people with different identities without making changes to the way that your sorority runs isn’t so progressive; it’s tokenizing.
-Central to Kami’s positive experience is the ways in which many members of her organization actively engage in changing it.
+Kami’s case is an example of an individual sorority that was able to make her feel welcome as a Black woman, but central to Kami’s positive experience is the ways in which many members of her organization actively engage in changing it.
 If that level of engagement isn’t happening in every chapter of every sorority, real progress will remain out of reach.
 Additionally, Kami plans to start a group at her college that brings Black women together.